insin/react-router-active-component/README.md

 **Node**

-React Router Active Component can be used on the server, or bundled for the client using an npm-compatible packaging system such as [Browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).
+`createActiveRouteComponent()` can be used on the server, or bundled for the client using an npm-compatible packaging system such as [Browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).